 - Investigate corruption cases under its jurisdiction;

-- Collect data and information on matters pertaining to its functions and keep the information confidential;
+- Collect data and information related to its functions and keep it confidential;

 - Take measures to ensure the security of the Agency and its staff;

-- Transfer information, irrespective of the specific corruption offence, identified during the course of investigative work, to the competent authorities;
+- Transfer information, irrespective of the specific corruption offense, identified during the course of investigative work, to the competent authorities;

 - If necessary, place witnesses and other persons who assisted in anti-corruption work under police protection;